 aka quaternium-15, DMDM hydantoin, sodium hydroxymethylglycinate, etc

 Considered to be a possible carcinogen, Formaldehyde is a specific type of preservative that is found in certain skincare products.
-It can be mentioned as different names like 5-Bromo-5-nitro-1, d-dioxane, bronopol, imidazolidinyl urea, Diazolidinyl urea, quaternium-15.
+It can be mentioned by different names like 5-Bromo-5-nitro-1, d-dioxane, bronopol, imidazolidinyl urea, Diazolidinyl urea, and quaternium-15.

-Viewed as one of the most threatening ingredients in beauty products, Sulfates includes ammonium lauryl sulfate, sodium lauryl sulfate, and sodium laureth sulfate as cleansing agents that can tear and tingle the skin.
+Viewed as one of the most threatening ingredients in beauty products, Sulfates include ammonium lauryl sulfate, sodium lauryl sulfate, and sodium Laureth sulfate as cleansing agents that can tear and tingle the skin.

 aka diisononyl phthalate (DiNP), di phthalate (DEHP), diethyl phthalate (DEP)